 Is HVAC a Demanding Job?

 Any job can be stressful.
-HVAC technicians service complex equipment and may be subject to cramped or uncomfortable working conditions.
-Sufficient experience and tools can help address any concerns.
-Additionally, paid training and a consistent schedule help people in the HVAC industry reduce some of the most common triggers of work-related stress.
+HVAC technicians work on complex equipment and must sometimes deal with cramped or uncomfortable working conditions.
+Sufficient experience and tools are helpful when resolving these concerns.
+In addition, paid training and a consistent schedule help people in the HVAC industry fend off some of the most common reasons for work-related stress.

 Is HVAC Hard on Your Body?

-Carrying heavy objects and performing repetitive motions are both common during HVAC work.
-Accessing and servicing large equipment can be strenuous.
-HVAC work can be very physical, and you may benefit from a healthy diet and exercise regimen to remain as healthy as possible.
+Lifting heavy objects and performing repetitive motions are a couple of ways the HVAC industry can be physically demanding.
+Accessing and servicing large equipment can be exhausting.
+HVAC projects are often physical, and you may benefit from a healthy diet and exercise regimen to remain as healthy as possible.

-While a recession can affect any industry, HVAC is particularly resilient due to the essential nature of heating and cooling equipment.
-Repairs and installation are always necessary, meaning HVAC professionals can often find work in more places than other industries.
+While no job is guaranteed to survive a recession, HVAC is particularly resilient due to the essential nature of heating and cooling equipment.
+Repairs and installation will always be needed, which means apprentices and master technicians alike can often find work across the country.

 Is HVAC a Good Career for the Future?

-As HVAC systems continue to advance, professional servicing will become even more important.
-New forms of heating and cooling systems use less energy or produce it from renewable sources including solar and wind.
-Sustainable HVAC equipment will keep growing more popular, as will the need for competent HVAC professionals.
+As HVAC equipment becomes more complex, technicians and installers will become even more important.
+Newer models of heating and cooling systems use less energy or generate it from renewable sources like solar and wind.
+Environmentally sustainable HVAC equipment will continue to expand, as will the need for experienced installers and technicians.

 How to Become an HVAC Technician

-To learn everything you need to become an HVAC technician, you’ll need a high school diploma or GED as well as specialized training.
-Other, more specialized (and higher paying) HVAC careers are dependent on additional education or certifications.
+To start a career as an HVAC technician, you’ll need a high school diploma or GED in addition to industry training.
+Other, more specific (and higher paying) HVAC careers are dependent on additional education or certifications.

-Earn certifications by signing up for classes at a community college or trade school.
-The time it takes to become an HVAC technician varies from program to program, which is most often around six months to two years.
+You can become certified by taking classes at a community college or trade school.
+How long it takes to become an HVAC technician varies from program to program, which is typically six months to two years.
 An employer may also require NATE certification.
-This refers to North American Technician Excellence, this industry-leading accreditation builds on your existing industry knowledge to maximize your capabilities.
+An acronym for North American Technician Excellence, this influential accreditation builds on your existing industry knowledge to help you better serve customers.

-Even though basic concepts of an HVAC career could be learned on your own, a proper education means combining classroom programs with on-site training.
-At the same time, HVAC careers don't involve complex math.
-While a little math is needed, most of the HVAC professionals’ skill set relies on critical thinking, for identifying problems and ensure quality installation.
+While some aspects of the job can be learned on your own, getting the necessary education means blending classroom programs with on-site training.
+At the same time, HVAC careers aren't reliant on things like advanced math.
+While a little math is needed, the bulk of an HVAC professionals’ skill set relies on critical thinking, used to identify problems and ensure quality installation.

 A Day in the Life of an HVAC Technician

-Your work schedule may vary based on the project and job site.
+A typical workday may vary depending on where you work.
 If you primarily offer repair services, you may work early, late or be on call throughout the day.
-For technicians or installers working in construction, you may have more of a set schedule for regular business hours.
+If you work in construction/home building or management, you are more likely to have a set schedule during normal business hours.

-As stated previously, you should expect the occasional job in extreme weather as well as in dirty or cramped spaces.
+Like we mentioned earlier, every now and then the job will have to be done in inclement weather as well as in difficult-to-reach places.
 For roles assisting customers, strong customer service skills are always useful.

-With the constant growth in HVAC careers, your salary will reflect it.
+Because HVAC is a fast-growing industry, your salary should reflect that.
 The national average salary for an HVAC technician is $49,242, according to ZipRecruiter.
-Higher earners usually make around $56,600 and $68,000.
-Having said that, salaries may fluctuate based on your location and its cost of living.
-Some HVAC techs working in management in a high-paying state could earn a salary as high as six figures.
+Professionals with specialized skills could make between $56,600 and $68,000.
+Then again, salaries may fluctuate based on your location and its cost of living.
+HVAC techs with enough experience to work in management in a high-paying state could earn a salary as high as six figures.

 - HVAC manager, $72,515 average salary